Top 5 Ways to Get Logo Design Ideas and Inspiration

 Consider this, you are signed in to an E-commerce website through Facebook, and you look up some stuff to buy on that site.

-Later on, while going through your FB newsfeed, you’d start seeing ads showing products similar to your searches in E-commerce site.
+Later on, while going through your FB newsfeed, you’d start seeing ads showing products similar to your searches on an E-commerce site.

 That is machine learning at work.